jamie0725/DLNLP-Project/README.md

 The dataset for we use can be found [here](https://cogcomp.seas.upenn.edu/Data/QA/QC/).

-### Configuration
+### Prerequisites
-Install the conda environment by running `conda env create -f environment.yml`.
+1. Install the conda environment by running `conda env create -f environment.yml`.

-Then activate it by `conda activate dlnlp`.
+2. Then activate it by `conda activate dlnlp`.

-Download the pre-trained [Word2Vec word embeddings](https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM/edit) into folder **preprocessing**.
+3. Download the pre-trained [Word2Vec word embeddings](https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM/edit) into folder _preprocessing_.

 ### Running Instructions
-Preprocess the dataset and extract word embeddings by running `python -m dataset`.
+* Preprocess the dataset and extract word embeddings by running `python -m dataset`.

-Test the FastText model by running `python FastText/model.py --mode=eval`.
+* Test the FastText model by running `python FastText/model.py --mode=eval`.

-Train the LSTM model by running `python -m LSTM`.
+* Train the LSTM model by running `python -m LSTM`.

-Train the TextCNN model by running `python -m TextCNN`.
+* Train the TextCNN model by running `python -m TextCNN`.